ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="info" data-title="Note">

 > If you don't see your message in CosmosDB, please re-upload the file.
 The first time you upload a file to the blob storage, Event Grid sends the validation event multiple times to the Logic App until it receives validation.
 Once validated, Event Grid will start sending actual events, which may require re-uploading the file.
+You can overwrite the existing file.

 </div>